If you’ve asked yourself, “What does a humidifier do?” this post will help answer that.

 It is definitely no fun being unable to sleep because of painful coughing and sinus or throat pain from it.
 That’s a terrible feeling I wouldn’t wish on anyone!

 Despite being sick, I woke up with far better feeling sinuses and I no longer had to breathe dry air that hurt my nose and throat.
 I also had far less mucus bothering me.
 Also, I no longer had to go run a hot shower to get relief – my bedroom was near 50% humidity nearly all the time!

 Cleaning and maintenance

 Cleaning a humidifier is a required task for owners.
 Over time, minerals and other elements build up and form deposits.
 Bacteria can also begin to grow which can be spread into the air if left unsanitized.
 Vinegar and a soft scrub brush is recommended for washing both the water tank and the body.

 Different types of water like well or spring water will cause a humidifier to build up mineral deposits.
 Even standard tap water (“city” or faucet water) can cause the same.
-Bacterial growths can occur, too.
+Bacterial growth can occur, too.

 You’ll need to periodically inspect and clean both the water tank and the body too.
 Using a very small amount of vinegar is recommended.
 Additionally, use cleaning agents that are safe for plastic or a very small amount of bleach can be used.

 Using one of the recommended cleaners, rinse both the water tank and the humidifier where build-up occurs.
 Use a non-abrasive soft brush to clean the areas where mineral deposits are found and wash surfaces thoroughly.